thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 Our first task will be to create a home page for our grocery site.

-The first version we will write of this page will be extremely simple: just a title and a welcome message.
+The first version of this page will be extremely simple: just a title and a welcome message.
 This is our `/WEB-INF/templates/home.html` file:

 ```html
 <!DOCTYPE html>